nerolation/Ethereum-ticket-system/blogpost.md

 2. Transfer from a CEX and accept `B` getting doxxed in front of the CEX.
 3. Use the *Transaction Fee Ticketing* solution.

-Let's assume the user is from the US, so prohibited from engaging with Tornado Cash, while not being a hardcore rebellious libertarian at the same time, so option 1 is not applicable.
+Let's assume the user is from the US, so prohibited from engaging with Tornado Cash, while not being a hardcore rebellious libertarian at the same time.
+Then, using Tornado Cash would not be an option.<br/>
+Apart from the risk of violating sanctions (or increasing the anonymity set of malicious parties), zk-SNARK based mixers come with high gas costs (approx. 1m gas for depositing + withdrawing), as well as demanding some sophistication from the user as users are required to locally construct a merkle proof for the withdrawal.
+So, option 1 is not applicable for this use case.

-Option 2 assumes that a CEX can be trusted(!) to be both safe and reliable, knowing that the user owns the money in account "B".
+Option 2 assumes that a CEX can be entirely trusted — both in terms of security and reliability — with the knowledge that the user owns the funds in account "B".
 So the user discards this option as well.

 There remains option 3...